Legal

 Disclaimer

 qrcodeq is a technical utility.
-It helps you create and inspect QR codes and barcodes, but it cannot guarantee the real-world result after a file is printed, resized, placed on packaging, photographed, scanned in poor light, or submitted to a third-party platform.
+It helps you create and inspect QR codes and barcodes, but it cannot guarantee the real result after a file is printed, resized, placed on packaging, photographed, scanned in poor light or submitted to an outside platform.

 QR codes